- Fiancé visa requirements

 If you believe that the Home Office made a genuine mistake, such as not taking a document or some information into consideration, the best option is an administrative review.
 Your application will be reconsidered by another immigration official with the administrative review.

 In some cases, you might also have the option of a full legal appeal.
-Our team of Manchester immigration lawyers can offer full support with the appeal process, including legal representation at the full hearing before the tribunal.
+Our team of Manchester immigration lawyers can offer full support with the appeal process, including viability of such a route for you, and legal representation at the full hearing before the tribunal.

 Comprehensive immigration advice tailored to your circumstances and goals.